AN: I'm writing this for me more than I'm writing it for any sort of great reader experience.

 "You need to sit the fuck down and wait for the medic.
 You're out, Lopez."

-He said it like it was the final say in the matter and, of course, it was.
+He barks it like it was the final say in the matter and, of course, it is.
 Listening to him on the radio, you try not to get too worked up.
-You try to ignore the rest of the qualifiers pass you along the trail.
+You try to ignore the rest of the qualifiers that pass you along the trail.
 By the time the field ambulance rolls up that guy made it to the finish line, and if it wasn't for your carelessness, you would have been with him.

-"Lopez messed up her ankle," he gestures to you needlessly, there's no other soldiers sitting one the side of the trail like a dejected castaway.
+"Lopez messed up her ankle."
+He gestures to you needlessly.
+There's no other soldiers sitting on the side of the trail like a dejected castaway.
 "Look, I'm heading over to the start point, bring her in alright?"

 "I'll take care of it," she says with a nod, walking over to you.
 She waits until he's driven away to crouch next to you, one hands resting on her knee, the other readjusting her patrol cap.
 She looks at you with blue eyes that make you think she actually cares when she asks, "Are you alright?"

-You have to look away because there's something in her tone that makes you think that she's not asking about your ankle.
-Maybe it's the moisture on your face that you're convinced is only sweat—there's no way it's tears.
+You look away because there's something in her tone that implies that she's not asking about your ankle.
+Maybe it's the moisture on your face—the streaks you're convinced are only sweat—there's no way they're tears.

-"I'm fine," your voice is horse and dry from breathing so hard during the eleven and three quarters of a mile that you actually finished.
-Too bad that wasn't enough.
+"I'm fine," your voice is horse and dry from breathing so hard during the eleven and three quarters miles that you actually finished.
+Too bad it wasn't enough.

-"Take off your gear and tell me what happened," she glances at the foot you've been subconsciously guarding with your hands.
-You give her the cliff notes while you take off your ruck, vest, and fish your patrol cap out of your cargo pocket so you can take your helmet off too.
+"Take off your gear and tell me what happened."
+She glances at the foot you've been subconsciously guarding with your hands.
+You give her the short of it while you take off your ruck, vest, and fish your patrol cap out of your cargo pocket so you can take your helmet off too.

 You're very excited to see that you've sweat through your uniform top and you can't even start to imagine what your hair looks like.
 She looks like she always does, cool and collected.
-Her blonde hair pulled back into a bun that always had at least one curl sticking out.
-Her patrol cap is cocked back on the top of her forehead in a manner that's gotten her into trouble every now and then, but usually she is good about only doing it when it's just her and the soldiers.
+Her blonde hair pulled back into a bun that always has at least one little strand sticking out.
+Her patrol cap is cocked back on the top of her forehead in a manner that's gotten her into trouble every now and then.
+Usually, she's good about only doing it when it's just her and the soldiers.

 Specialist (SPC) Flanagan, the junior medic in the company, is quick to move around the truck.
-Opening the double doors of the field ambulance and popping the cord to the staircase so it falls down into the working position.
+Opening the double doors of the field ambulance and popping the cord to release the staircase into the working position.

 "Can I touch you?"

 You blink at the question.
 No one has ever asked you that before.
-The Army can be rough and people are quick to rush in and put you where they need you.
+The Army can be rough, and people are quick to rush in and put you where they need you.
 You're shoved into lines, through ranges, out of buses.
-You've never been asked before someone made contact with you, hell even in some medical appointments, it felt like the doctor was just trying to get it over with.
+You've never been asked before someone touched you.
+Hell, even in some medical appointments, it felt like the doctor was just trying to get it over with.

 Your stomach turns a little.
 Is there a reason she asked?
-Would she asked anyone else?
+Would she ask anyone else?
 Does she know you're—

 No. She was asking to be polite, because she's polite, and professional.